 I checked myself.
 "He's a big boy now," I reminded myself.
 "He can look after himself and, besides, he hasn't even left Sandgem yet.
 And, when he does, he'll call when he gets to Jubilife."

 This did not stop me from worrying, but I pushed thoughts of all the perils Jake could face on the road out of my mind.
 Some (I had mental images of him being Hyperbeamed by a Gyarados, caught in an Onix's Rock Slide . . . and so on) were just the work of an over-active imagination anyway.
 Kids have been going on Pokemon journeys for years and hardly any of them have anything really bad happen to them.
 No, if I started worrying too much, I'd end up calling every Pokemon Centre in Sinnoh every five minutes, just to ask if Jake had passed through yet.

 I'd just finished my coffee and was washing the mug in the sink when the door opened and Jake walked in, with Kaylie and her Phanpy following close behind.
 Jake looked exactly the same as he had when he left, but with one difference; there was a Poke Ball attached to his belt.
 And that Poke Ball must contain whichever Pokemon he had picked out at the lab.
 But which had he chosen?
 Turtwig, Piplup or Chimchar?
-Those were the starter Pokemon traditionally given to new trainers in Sinnoh - those who didn't already have a Pokemon at least.
+Those are the starter Pokemon traditionally given to new trainers in Sinnoh - those who don't already have a Pokemon.

 "Well?"
 I asked Jake, drying my hands on the tea towel.
 "What did you choose?"